Welcome To The Weight lifting Diet And Nutrition Article

 The best results that I found in regards to protein consumption are as follows:

-The first protein shake, I have in the morning.
-I generally mix (whey protein isolate) with 8 ounces of water and fruit.
+The first protein shake I have I generally mix (whey isolate) with 8 ounces of water and fruit.

-The second protein shake is taken with natural fruit juice.
-The reason I add the whey isolate to the fruit juice is: the muscle stores of glycogen have been seriously depleted from the weight training itself.
+The second protein shake is taken with water/natural fruit.
+The reason I add the whey isolate to the fruit is: the muscle stores of glycogen have been seriously depleted from the weight training itself.

 These are only guides to give you an idea of timing, amounts and results.
 I encourage you to listen to your body, be instinctive in your training and dietary needs.